Azure/data-api-builder/docs/authorization.md

 There are two system roles:

 - `anonymous`: all non-authenticated requests will be assigned to the `anonymous` role
-- `authenticated`: all authenticated requests will be assigned to this `authenticated` role
+- `authenticated`: all authenticated requests will be assigned to the `authenticated` role

 ### User Roles

-An authenticated request comes with a set of claims that may contain also the roles to which the user making the request has been associated to.
-For example, using EasyAuth authentication, the received token can be something like the following:
+An authenticated request comes with a set of role claims that describe the requestor's role membership.
+When using EasyAuth authentication, the received token can be something like the following:

 ```json
 {